jpallagrosi/unrealEpic_multiUser/README.md

 Packaging and deploying "per user per computer" the above components will crash Epic. \
 _epicManifests_cp.sh_ will wait until the logged in user launches Epic, generates the components and then copy the Manifests files from the Shared folder and place it in the logged in user's Library. \
 AppleScript will prompt the logged in user to relaunch Epic as often the apps don't sync the first time. \
 _epicManifests_cp.sh_ will exit in 2 cases: 1.
 When the user log out 2.
-If the user already laucnhed Epic.
+If the user already launched Epic. \

 **LaunchAgent _com.epic.manifests.plist_** \